The Diary of a Nobody/March 28

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Heading into the finale, Sparrow’s had a good week in the sack.
+The Diary of a Nobody – Sparrow has had an OK week in the sack.
 Today’s Diary.

 ———